MBKwon/MBObjectPoolManager/README.md

 ```

-If a object will be unnecessary, call this method to release a object.
+If a object will be unnecessary, you should call this method to release a object.

 ```objective-c
 [[MBObjectPoolManager defaultManager] releaseObject:object];